kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

   </details>
 </div>

-## Add a RequestAuthentication which requires JWT token for all requests for workloads that have matching label
+## Secure a workload or a Function using JWT

-Follow the instructions in the tabs to secure httpbin or a function using JWT token.
+To secure the Httpbin workload or a Function using JWT, add a Request Authentication.
+It requires a JWT for all requests for workloads that have matching label.
+Follow the instructions in the tabs:

 <div tabs>

   <details>
   <summary>
-  Secure HttpBin
+  Secure the Httpbin workload
   </summary>

 1. Create RequestAuthentication and AuthorizationPolicy resources: